maarten990/Calibration-Tool/readme.md

     mkdir build
     cd build

-Followed by either:
+Followed by:

-    qmake ..
-    make

-or:

     cmake ..
     make

-Alternatively you can load in the QMake file (CalibrationTool.pro) in QtCreator, or the CMakeLists.txt in practically every IDE and use their build function.
+Alternatively you can load in CMakeLists.txt in practically every IDE and use their build function.